kdeldycke/awesome-engineering-team-management/readme.md

 - [How to have great meetings, according to 200 scientific studies](https://qz.com/work/1713662/how-to-have-great-meetings-according-to-200-scientific-studies/) - A roadmap for getting meetings right.

-- [Wadge’s Law (of Meetings)](https://billwadge.wordpress.com/2019/03/24/laws-of-the-universe-and-teaching/) - “Before every formal meeting there’s a smaller, more exclusive, less formal meeting where all the important decisions are made.”
+- [Wadge's Law (of Meetings)](https://billwadge.wordpress.com/2019/03/24/laws-of-the-universe-and-teaching/) - “Before every formal meeting there's a smaller, more exclusive, less formal meeting where all the important decisions are made.”

 ## Facilities